Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Model

 where $c_{j}$ ($c^{\dagger}_{j}$) is the annihilation (generation) operator at site $j$, $N$ is the total number of lattices, $J$ corresponds to the strength of the nearest neighboring hopping, and $\Delta$ denotes the intensity of $p$-wave pairing.
 The on-site potential is composed of two parts.
 One is the quasiperiodic part $V_{j}=\lambda\cos(2\pi\alpha j+\theta)$, where $\lambda$ stands for the quasiperiodic strength, $\alpha$ and $\theta$ indicate the irrational number and phase shift~\cite{DWZhang2018}, respectively.
 The other one is the staggered potential $W_j=\eta(-1)^{j}$, where $\eta$ refers to the intensity of the staggered potential.

-Under the condition of $\Delta=0$ and $\eta=0$, Eq.~\eqref{Hamil} can be reduced to the standard AAH model~\cite{PGHarper1955,SAubry1980}, whose critical point of phase transition is $\lambda_c=2J$.
-When $\eta=0$ and $\Delta>0$, the system becomes the $p$-wave superconducting paired AAH model containing three different phases, namely the localized phase, the extended phase, and the critical phase. $\lambda=2|J+\Delta|$ separates the localized from the critical phase, while $\lambda=2|J-\Delta|$ draws a distinction between the critical and the extended phase~\cite{JWang2016,Supplement}.
-When $\eta>0$ and $\Delta=0$, however, the system will exhibit reentrant localized phase transition~\cite{APadhan2022}.
+Under the condition of $\Delta,~\eta=0$ and $\lambda>0$, Eq.~\eqref{Hamil} can be reduced to the standard AAH model~\cite{PGHarper1955,SAubry1980}, whose critical point of phase transition is $\lambda_c=2J$.
+When $\eta=0$ and $\Delta,~\lambda>0$, the system becomes the $p$-wave superconducting paired AAH model and the phase diagram is exhibited in Fig.~\ref{PD1}, where the line of $\lambda=2|J+\Delta|$ separates the localized from the critical phase, while the line of $\lambda=2|J-\Delta|$ draws a distinction between the critical and the extended phases~\cite{JWang2016}.
+When $\eta,~\lambda>0$ and $\Delta=0$, however, the system will exhibit re-entrant localized phase transition~\cite{APadhan2022}.